15° or 20°?

 How to choose the grinding angle when using the HORL® 2 or the HORL® 2 Pro

-15° grinding angle for fine sharpness
+Extra fine 15° grinding angle for filigree sharpness

 - results in a thin edge, whit less resistance while cutting

-- sharper results
+- razor sharp results

 - demands a sensible usage to avoid outbursts